phploaded/phpix-packages/README.md

 # phpix-packages
- Theme, plugins and other packages for PHPix
+ Theme, plugins and other packages for PHPix.